pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

 in mid October.

 We have invited our Keynote Speakers.
 There will be
-5 keynote speakers, and each of the, will be presenting in different languages: English, Español, Français, Português, and 中文 (Mandarin).
+5 keynote speakers, and each of them will be presenting in different languages: English, Español, Français, Português, and 中文 (Mandarin).

 We have begun discussing the logistics of translating or subtitling the conference